pbalduino/menios/docs/MILESTONES.md

 ### Next in Critical Path (Dependencies Met):
 1. **Buddy Allocator Milestone**:
+   - #250 - Adapt realloc/reallocarray (depends on #249 ✅) - Ready!
-   - #248 - Implement Buddy Split and Coalesce Operations (depends on #247 ✅) ✅ Done
+   - #251 - Update Direct mmap Path (depends on #249 ✅) - Ready!
+   - These can be worked on in parallel!

 ## 📝 Notes